 The FAFSA form is available on Oct.
 1st for the next school year.
-It is strongly recommended to complete and submit the FAFSA two weeks before registration to meet deadlines.
+It is strongly recommended to complete and submit the FAFSA two weeks before registration.
 The FAFSA form must be submitted by June 30th whereas corrections and updates must be submitted by Sep.
-10th of the Academic Year.-Student's do not need to apply every semester, only once per academic year.
+14th of the Academic Year.-Students do not need to apply every semester, only once per academic year.